[ Español | Deutsch | English ]

 Payment of fees:

-The fees for visa application, procedure and, eventually, granting of the visa amount to 54.00 USD (in 2025).
+The fees for visa application, procedure and, eventually, granting of the visa amount to USD$56.00 (2026).
 The amount is charged in Euros according to the monthly exchange rate and can be paid by card (Visa, MasterCard, Maestro).
 The consular fees can be consulted here.

 How to schedule an appointment: